Sheringham High School Music department seeks to enthuse and inspire students and to promote the value of music in life.

-The department has recently purchased some new equipment including a class set of ukulele’s and African drums which gives the students a wide range of resources to use both in and outside of lessons.
+The department has a class set of ukulele’s and African drums, which gives the students a wide range of resources to use both in and outside of lessons.
 The department has two rehearsal rooms, a suite of Apple Mac computers and a range of instruments both electronic and acoustic.
-The Music department also offers several extra-curricular activities including Choir, Woodwind group, String group, Brass group and Concert Band.
-Extra theory sessions are offered to Key Stage 4 students.
+The Music department also offers several extra-curricular in instrumental and vocal workshops.
+There is a School Concert Band that perform in productions and concerts.
+Extra theory sessions and GCSE composition and performing are offered to Key Stage 4 students

 If students wish, they can opt to have instrumental lessons on an instrument of their choice.
-These are taught by a team of dedicated, experienced peripatetic tutors.
-Students can choose from a range of instruments including singing, piano, brass, woodwind, strings, drums and guitar.
-There are currently over 70 students who receive instrumental tuition in school.
+A team of dedicated, experienced peripatetic tutors teaches them.
+Students can choose from a range of instruments including singing, piano, brass, woodwind, strings, drums and guitars.
+There are currently over 60 students who receive instrumental tuition in school.

-The music department composed and performed a new musical version of, The War of the Worlds’ which is available as a free download on this page.
+In 2017 the music department composed and performed a new musical version of, The War of the Worlds.’

 |Key Stage 3|